 To say, “You are gods” is such a direct statement that we might assume there would be little or no doubt or debate about its meaning.
-Nevertheless, some say the “G” should get capitalized and the passage then translated to be “You are God’s,” meaning that “You belong to God?”
+Nevertheless, some say the “G” should get capitalized and the passage then translated to be “You are God’s,” meaning that “You belong to God.”
 If this were the case, as the Fundamental Christians claim, then the word “God” would have been capitalized in the first place.
 Instead, the statement in both the Old and New Testaments (which are kept meticulously accurate), specifically do NOT capitalize the word because they were referring not to the Prime Creator but rather to “children of God” or “co-creators” or “second-level gods.”
-Therefore, Jesus was conveying a clear and direct message that since we are God’s children and made in Its Image, then we are indeed “gods/goddesses” or co-creators.
+Therefore, Jesus was conveying a clear and direct message that, since we are God’s children and made in God’s Image, then we are indeed “gods/goddesses” or co-creators.

 Losing Our Divine Minds

 Ancient myths tell us that gods and goddesses ceased to exist because, over time, they had children with mortals (symbolic of our allowing thoughts of limited thinking).
 Then these children (now being only semi or demi-gods/goddesses) further corrupted the divine genetics by similar means, thus reducing the new offspring to mere heroes (superhumans), who then similarly mated with mortals and gave birth to our current race (average humans).
 This is all a metaphor for how we gradually allowed our minds and beliefs to have intercourse with the illusion of materiality, thus causing us to “lose our (divine) minds” and become limited human beings with lives that seem to be out of our control.